Skip to main content

 10 Chimney Rd, St Helens

 $$ Old park with mainly permanent vans.
 Not many powered sites.
 Quite neat with clean ablution blocks.
 Owners very friendly.
 A few kilometres out of town.
-Handy to have petrol station with cheap fuel
+Handy petrol station with cheap fuel on site.

 St Helens RA Camp Site & Dump Point